Gaussian processes and effective field theory of $f(T)$ gravity under the $H_0$ tension: Results and features of the reconstructed forms

 We can now use the above features in order to extract the reconstructed function that is closest to the $\Lambda$CDM cosmology bust still be in agreement with the data.
 As we show in Fig.~\ref{fig:sqrtCDM}, applying the curve fitting method we find that when the coefficient is $C=2927$ the reconstructed function is closest to the cosmological constant, or equivalently in this case the cosmological constant lies within the $1\sigma$ region of the reconstructed $f(T)$ model for a relatively large time range.

-\subsection{Analytic fittings of the reconstructed function}
+\subsection{Analytic Fittings of the Reconstructed Function}

 In order to describe the reconstructed $f(T)$ function and its corresponding cosmological parameters in a more accurate way, we use polynomial fittings to extract analytic forms.
-We address it with a third-order polynomial function including the mentioned square-root term $\sqrt{T/T_0}$, namely we impose
+The function fitting is based on the 251 reconstructed $f(T)$ points, while the original data source contains $H(z)$.
+Through Gaussian processes and approximate reconstruction, we can transform the information of $H(z)$ into the evolution of $f(T)$, and thus we can find the appropriate analytical expression of $f(T)$.
+In order to quantify the efficiency of the fitting of the various models, we need to implement particular information criteria.

+The Bayesian Information Criterion (BIC) is the Criterion to select the model with the best fitting behavior among many models, and the model with the lower BIC is statistically favored \citep{Liddle:2007fy,Anagnostopoulos:2019miu}.
+BIC is defined as